blogs.sanpreetsingh.com

 • one partner is chronically shut down

-• you feel lonely most days even while together (Distance Despite Living Together vibe)
+• you feel lonely most days even while living together

-• you’re stuck in the same loop for months
+• you have been stuck in the same loop for months

-This is where structured guidance matters—not because you’re broken, but because patterns get sticky.
+This is where structured guidance helps — not because the relationship is doomed, but because patterns get sticky.

-1) Why do I feel unheard even when my partner says they’re listening?
+Why do I feel unheard even when my partner says they are listening?

-It can be, especially if it’s chronic and dismissive.
-Sometimes it’s stress/burnout; sometimes it’s an entrenched pattern.
+It can be, especially if it is chronic and dismissive.
+Sometimes it comes from stress and burnout.
+Sometimes it comes from a deeply entrenched pattern.

 Lead with a request: “Can you reflect what you heard first?
 Then we’ll solve.”